 Much of the published research in the compilations is about air, water, chemicals and other aspects of fracking rather than research on the specific health impacts on people.
 Hays and Shonkoff in their 2016 published assessment of peer-reviewed scientific literature from 2009-2015 count only 31 peer-reviewed original research studies dealing specifically with how fracking affects people's health.
 Of these 31, "84% contain findings that indicate public health hazards, elevated risks, or adverse health outcomes" and "16% contain findings that indicate no significant public health hazards, elevated risks or adverse health outcomes associated with Unconventional Natural Gas Development (UNGD)."
+A follow-up analysis of 104 original peer-reviewed research published from 2016 - 2018 on health impacts of fracking found that 90.3% of the studies showed an association between UNGD and harmful health impacts (Ferrar, Jackson & Malone, 2019).

 Much of the earlier research on shale and people's health used smaller sample sizes and relied more on self-selected samples or subjective survey responses, and "the vast majority of the papers on this topic indicated a need for additional study, particularly large-scale quantitative epidemiological research."

-As evidenced by the publication of some major large-scale studies in 2015 and 2016, the trend is moving in this direction.
+As evidenced by the publication of some major large-scale studies each year since 2015, the trend is moving in this direction.